sogaiu/tree-sitter-clojure/doc/makefile.md

-We may be able to stop using `npm`, but removing `package.json` would likely break [one of our users](https://github.com/cursorless-dev/vscode-parse-tree/) and the `tree-sitter` cli actually is hard-wired to look for `package.json` with some amount of content.
+We may be able to stop using `npm`, but removing `package.json` would likely break [one of our users](https://github.com/cursorless-dev/vscode-parse-tree/) and the `tree-sitter` cli is hard-wired to look for `package.json` with some amount of content.

 Although removal is not on the table at this time, its content can be reduced the bare minimum of say: